oisinfarrell00/College/Third Year/AI and Applications/seminar7 - Neural Networks and Deep Learning/README.md

-# Task: Overview - Machine Learning
+# Task: Overview - Neural Networks and Deep Learning
 Summarize the material in about 300 words, plus references.
 See the lectures and the literature.Important: you can only use sources outside the course.

 Important: you can only use sources outside the course.
 No powerpoint slides nor web sites created by Anne Håkansson may be used.